jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Projective matrix via DLT (Direct Linear Transformation)

-Tolve solve the M matrix, the easist way is using SVD, i.e. $A = UDV^T$.
+To solve the M matrix, the easist way is using SVD, i.e. $A = UDV^T$.

 The solution will be the 12th column of the V matrix, which corresponds to the least non-zero singular value of A.

-This method generally prefers more data points than less.
-With more than 16 points, the numerical result tends to have very low uncertainly and decently low square error.
+Using this method, you generally prefer more data points than less, but to a moderate extent.
+With more than 16 points the numerical result already tends to have very low uncertainly and low square error.

 ### Fundamental matrix